 So…remember the other day I shared a photo of our disaster of a patio?
 In case you don’t, here are some more photos of it to jog your memory.

 Well, the good news is that it got that way mostly due to laziness.
 So it really was nothing a little elbow grease couldn’t fix.
+You can consult guelph plumbing company.

 But sometimes, elbow grease alone isn’t enough.
 The dead plants in all our pots screamed neglect.
 My husband, our resident green thumb (because I am not at all horticulturally inclined) decided we had to remedy that.